MicroLua/MicroLua/docs/hardware.md

   [event handler thread](common.md#callbacks).

 - `remove_handler(num)`\
   Remove the IRQ handler for the user IRQ `num`.
+Alternatively, the thread returned when setting the handler can be killed.

 ## `hardware.pll`